Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 Located at the end of East Lake Drive, right at the mouth of the inlet to Montauk Harbor, this wonderful family-friendly beach is relaxing and fun.
 It’s on the bayside so there are no waves.
 It’s great for peaceful swimming and sandcastle building in its soft white sands.

-Gin beach has a roped-off guarded swimming area, and it is a great rock collecting beach to walk along.
+Gin Beach has a roped-off guarded swimming area, and it is a great rock-collecting beach to walk along.
 It hosts restrooms, showers, and a food truck in case you don’t feel like packing a picnic.

 Related Article: A LOCAL’S GUIDE: THE 12 BEST RESTAURANTS IN MONTAUK, NEW YORK